linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Money Market Mutual Fund Liquidity Facility.md

 Eligible Collateral: Collateral that is eligible for pledge under the Facility must be one of the following types:

-NaN.
-U.S. Treasuries & Fully Guaranteed Agencies;
+1. U.S. Treasuries & Fully Guaranteed Agencies;
-NaN.
-Securities issued by U.S. Government Sponsored Entities;
+2. Securities issued by U.S. Government Sponsored Entities;
-NaN.
-Asset-backed commercial paper, unsecured commercial paper, or a negotiable certificate of deposit that is issued by a U.S. issuer, $^{2}$  and that has a short-term rating at the time purchased from the Fund or pledged to the Reserve Bank in the top rating category (e.g., not lower than A1, F1, or P1, as applicable) from at least two major nationally recognized statistical rating organizations ("NRSRO") or, if rated by only one major NRSRO, is rated within the top rating category by that NRSRO;
+3. Asset-backed commercial paper, unsecured commercial paper, or a negotiable certificate of deposit that is issued by a U.S. issuer, $^{2}$ and that has a short-term rating at the time purchased from the Fund or pledged to the Reserve Bank in the top rating category (e.g., not lower than A1, F1, or P1, as applicable) from at least two major nationally recognized statistical rating organizations ("NRSRO") or, if rated by only one major NRSRO, is rated within the top rating category by that NRSRO;
-NaN.
-U.S. municipal short-term debt (excluding variable rate demand notes) that:
+4. U.S. municipal short-term debt (excluding variable rate demand notes) that:

-i.
-Has a maturity that does not exceed 12 months; and
+   - Has a maturity that does not exceed 12 months; and
-ii.
-At the time purchased from the Fund or pledged to the Reserve Bank:
+   - At the time purchased from the Fund or pledged to the Reserve Bank:

      1. Is rated in the top short-term rating category (e.g., rated SP1, MIG1, or F1, as applicable) by at least two major NRSROs or if rated by only one major NRSRO, is rated within the top rating category by that NRSRO; or
      2. If not rated in a short-term rating category, is rated in one of the top two long-term rating categories (e.g., AA or equivalent or above) by at least two major NRSROs or if rated by only one major NRSRO, is rated within the top two rating categories by that NRSRO.

-NaN.
-Variable rate demand note that:
+5. Variable rate demand note that:

-i.
-Has a demand feature that allows holders to tender the note at their option within 12 months; and ii.
-At the time purchased from the Fund or pledged to the Reserve Bank:
+   - Has a demand feature that allows holders to tender the note at their option within 12 months; and
+   - At the time purchased from the Fund or pledged to the Reserve Bank:

      1. Is rated in the top short-term rating category (e.g., rated SP1, VMIG1, or F1, as applicable) by at least two major NRSROs or if rated by only one major NRSRO, is rated within the top rating category by that NRSRO; or
      2. If not rated in a short-term rating category, is rated in one of the top two long-term rating categories (e.g., AA or equivalent or above) by at least two major NRSROs or if rated by only one major NRSRO, is rated within the top two rating categories by that NRSRO.

 In addition, the facility may accept receivables from certain repurchase agreements.
 The feasibility of adding these and other asset classes to the facility will be considered in the future.